Jay22519/2D-Maze-Solver/README.md

 The process.txt file contains ->

           How to the process of traversal occurs through the algorithm .
 It is printing all the invalid and blocked cell whenever it reaches there.
 Actually this is helpful to understand how the algorithms works .

+Though the code is optimized but still some optimization which cyou can try and is not in the code is ->

+        1) I've upper bounded all the 2d arrays with max column size as 1000, becuase it helps me in passing the matrix with any dimension specification in the function .
+Instead you can use a integer pointer array i.e int *(cost[row]) , so here the column size becomes variable so passing it in the function will not require any size specification .
+Use can even use  int **cost , but I think that will make the things complicated .

+        2) Now I've used a 2-D Array to store the input Maze , but if you know beforehand or usually the case where most of the cell in the maze are blocked , so instead of wasting a lot of space in the matrix which you know you won't travel use a Sparse Matrix will not only save a lot of space but also help you in not calculating or checking is_Valid on the blocked cell